universalit5/Automation/README.md

-This is for demo for integration with Jenkins
+This is for demo for integration with Jenkinssss